rubydubee/jsantell.com/_posts/api-design-intuitive.md

 ## Consistency -> Intuitive

 An API that's intuitive just works how one would expect it to.
 If a developer can glance over some documentation and begin with some trial and error, that's a good start.
 An intuitive API is a desirable goal since it means the users spend less time learning and more time doing.
 We can go up to most arcade machines and figure out *what is up*.
 Hit some buttons, move around the joystick, learn from visual feedback.
 We have this knowledge because we've interfaced with buttons and similar controllers before.
-That's the goal of an API: for a developer to spend a few minutes reading docs, and then it's no longer a strange new interface, but a familiar environment.
-Ultimately, it becomes a part of their toolbelt, not dissimilar to standard libraries.
+That's the goal of an API: for a developer to spend a few minutes assessing the lay of the land, only to realize it feels pleasantly familiar.
+Ultimately, the API becomes a part of a developer's toolbelt, not dissimilar to standard libraries.
 They know how the joystick and buttons work.

 **If users of the library do the equivilent of putting the joystick and buttons in their mouths, you're doing something wrong.**